meganhepner/address-book/README.md

 ## Description

-Insert description here
+Address book site created as an exercise to learn about objects, constructors, prototypes, event delegation and bubbling.

 ## Setup/Installation Requirements

 * Clone this repository
-* Browse to the ` ` folder
+* Browse to the `address-book` folder
 * Open `index.html` in a browser of your choice

 ## Technologies Used